Your guide to which Parisian arrondissement is best for you and the luxury hotels worth checking into.

 Bordering the Bois de Boulogne, La Villa Maillot features contemporary luxury rooms with colorful designs and views out to the Parisian rooftops.
 Unwind in the Le V bar lounge or the well-being center with its Hammam, spa treatments, and gym.
 If needed, there’s a meeting room available, complete with views of a lush Japanese garden.

 Interior architect François Champsaur designed Maison FL, which features art deco rooms with modern amenities and luxury finishes, such as a statement oval mirror.
-Many have terraces overlook the Parisian rooftops and the penthouse has with two bathrooms, a living room, and a terrace with views of Eiffel Tower.

 The hotel offers a complimentary smartphone for international calls and internet roaming while exploring the city.
 After a long day, take advantage of the on-site wellness center with massages, yoga classes, a hairdresser, and a personal trainer.